 Low Level & High Level Programming Languages

 A low-level programming language provides little or no abstraction from a computer's instruction set architecture.
 This refers to either machine code or assembly language.
 A high-level programming language has strong abstraction from the details of the computer.

 Why is this important for recruiters to know?
-Antony Vitillo, an AR/VR Expert, says, “90% of the terms we programmers use are just necessary to do our job.
+Antony Vitillo, an AR/VR Expert, says, “90% of the phrases developers use are just necessary to do our job.
 The other 10% (such as low level vs. high level programming languages) are necessary to understand the skills of the developer.